 Nathaniel’s Pantry Notes: The Smoky-Crunchy-Cold Rule

-A few years back, I remember thinking that the only cookouts I actually enjoyed had three particular items, something smoky like grilled meat, something crunchy like slaw, chips, or pickles, and something cold, like watermelon, and beer, or a cold salad.
-The cookouts that seemed off had something absent.
+I recall that a few years ago, it crossed my mind that there were only a few cookouts that I enjoyed.
+These had three items: something smoky, like grilled meat; something crunchy, like slaw, chips, or pickles; and something cold: beer and watermelon, or a cold salad.
+The cookouts that seemed off were missing something.
 Usually the cold thing.
 Sometimes the crunch.
-The framing is not a recipe but a checklist.
+The framing should not be viewed as a recipe but more of a checklist.

-The smoky-crunchy-cold rule is like layering clothing while cooking out.
-Every element has a unique function that sets it apart from other elements.
+The smoky-crunchy-cold rule is similar to the concept of layering clothing while cooking out.
+Every element possesses a distinct function that differentiates it from other elements.
 The smoke is the centerpiece.
-The heaviness is broken up by the crunch.
-The cold resets your palate allowing you to consume more of the smoke.
-Skip a step and it feels like the spread is doing more work than it actually is.
-Hit all three, and the food takes care of itself.
+The burden is lightened by the crunch.
+The cold resets your palate and increases your capacity to taste the smoke.
+If you skip a step, it seems as though the spread is doing more than it actually is.
+Satisfy all three, and the food will be self-service.

 • Smoky.
 Anything off the grill: burgers, thighs, brats, ribs, smoked corn.
 The protein is usually here, but a grilled vegetable platter or grilled pineapple counts too.